gr0uch/s2/README.md

 ## Caveats

 s2 relies on Proxy objects throughout, so one can not use references to the original objects and expect it to work.
 Instead, always get new references by accessing keys via the Proxy.
+This generally shouldn't be a problem.

 ## Web Components